MatthieuMordrel/productivity-app/README.md

 - Add a nice shadcn popup when a session is over (no sound, just a popup)
 - Animate when changing the duration only
 - Create tooltip for day/agenda view and settings
+- Try changing the color when hovering over a session with a task
+- Try changing the color when the session has a task associated

 Done: